 - Why not pin to your USA travels board?

 - What have we missed from the essential guide to New England?

 Things to Do in New England

 Tucked away in the far northeastern corner of the big ol’ USA is a very special region known as New England.
 One of the oldest parts of the country, New England is home to bountiful history, especially from the American Revolutionary period.
 But it’s not just for history buffs.
 New England has grown into a top destination for Americans and international guests alike.
 It’s beautiful all year round, though perhaps extra enticing in the fall, and it’s a lovely spot for travels of all kind.
-For couples, we especially recommend escaping on one of these romantic getaways in New England.
+For couples, we especially recommend escaping on one of New England’s Romantic getaways.

 Curious about this charming area of the country?
 This list of things to do in New England will help you decide what to plan for in each state.
 Whether you’re in Vermont, New Hampshire, Rhode Island, Connecticut, Maine, or Massachusetts, we’ve got you covered with our New England travel guide.

 The Basics: New England, USA

 New England is a relatively small region of the USA, which makes seeing a lot of it very doable.
 You could potentially drive from Rhode Island all the way north through Vermont and into Canada, in just around 6 hours.
 There’s plenty to keep you busy in every state, so a New England road trip is a fantastic option, especially in the lush of summer or when the leaves are changing in the fall.
 Alternately, you could base yourself in one of the New England’s fabulous cities (such as Burlington, Providence, Portland, or Boston) and head out on numerous day trips from each.
 However you choose to see the area, you’ll find it’s easy to get around.